lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 * Using pruning techniques remains future work

 #### iterative vs one-shot pruning

 With iterative pruning, smaller winning tickets can be identified than with one-shot pruning.
+This is in-line with the results of the paper on iterative magnitude pruning[^imp].
-But it is more expensive because it requires iterative re-training.
+But it is more expensive because it requires iterative training.

 #### global vs local pruning